civicrm/civicrm-user-guide/docs/organising-your-data/mapping-your-data.md

 CiviCRM allows you to pull together sets of fields for different purposes, and help you reduce the amount of time staff spends on administrative tasks.
-These sets of fields are known as profiles.
+These sets of fields are known as [profiles](/organising-your-data/profiles.md).

 Profiles are about how your data is edited or displayed to your staff or other groups of users, not how your data is stored.

-Read the [Profiles](/organising-your-data/profiles.md) chapter in this section for detailed information about how to make use of profiles.

 ## Where next?